 - 1 cup/6 oz (175g) white chocolate chips

 - 1 cup (100g) freeze dried or dried strawberries

 - Preheat the oven to 190℃ (160 fan°C)/375°F/Gas Mark 5.

-- (Optional) If you can’t get your hands on freeze dried strawberries, you will need to chop up the dried strawberries in a food processor until they are approx. the size of mini chocolate chips.
+- If you can’t get your hands on freeze dried strawberries, you will need to chop up the dried strawberries until they are approx. the size of mini chocolate chips - see tip below.

-- Sift the flour, bicarbonate of soda (baking soda) and salt into a small bowl and set aside.
+- Sift or whisk the flour, bicarbonate of soda (baking soda) and salt into a small bowl and set aside.